Housing Agreement and Selection

 13. COMMUNICATION: Residence Life utilizes the WLU.EDU email system as its primary source for communicating relevant and important information to Students.
 Prior to checking into any University housing, it is the Student's responsibility to set up these accounts and check them on a regular basis.
 Students will be held accountable for all information communicated by email.
 Please note: failure to properly set up email accounts, and check them on a regular basis, does not absolve the Student from adhering to the information that is communicated by this means.

 14. MEETINGS: As a condition of campus residency, all Students are required to attend predetermined apartment/townhouse/floor meetings.
 These meetings are facilitated by Residence Life staff and are designed to help set/review community standards, which enhance the residence experience of all Students.

 15. ASSIGNMENT/DELEGATION PROHIBITED: This Agreement is not transferable; any attempted assignment or delegation shall be VOID.

 16. UNIVERSITY POLICIES AND APPLICABLE LAWS: In accepting the terms of this Agreement, the Student agrees to abide by all University policies and state, federal, and local laws.
 Use or possession of substances defined as narcotics or controlled substances may result in termination of University housing without refund.
 Students who are under the age of 21 are expected, in accordance with Virginia state law, not to possess or consume alcohol on premises.
+Marijuana and/or marijuana paraphernalia are prohibited on campus regardless of Student's age.
 Violation of this condition and any other term of this Agreement, as well as any University policy, may result in termination of University housing without refund.